yes4me/Npm-Automation-Web-Design/README.md

 # Automation Web Design project

 ### What is it?
-This is an example to Automation Web Design with Gulp
+This is an example to Automation Web Design using Gulp

 ### Latest Version